corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization-default-evolution.md

 {{< /tabs >}}

-Examples I, II, and III would require evolution and thus selection of constructor.
-Now, with no versioning applied there is ambiguity as to which constructor should be used.
-For example, example II could use ‘alt constructor 2’ which matches it’s arguments most tightly or ‘alt constructor 1’ and not instantiate parameter c.
+Examples I, II, and III require evolution, so you need to select a constructor for them.
+Here, it's difficult to tell which constructor to use because there is no versioning.
+For example, example II could use ‘alt constructor 2’ which matches its arguments most tightly.
+It could also use ‘alt constructor 1’ and not instantiate parameter c:

 `constructor (a: Int, b: Int, c: Int) : this(a, b, c, -1, -1)`